antonycourtney/tad/NOTES.md

 [ ] Views loadable by URL
 [ ] Open to Depth
 [ ] Critical bug: Can't enter non-integral values for floats.
 Try imdb_score > 8.5 in movie_metadata
+[ ] Duplicate detection / elimination.
+Constructing the groupBy using schema an interesting example of reltab.

 ### What to ship for Memorial Day week: